craftit/Ravl2/README.md

 # RAVL2,  Recognition And Vision Library 2

-This version of Ravl2 is work in progress, and may still change significantly.
+This version of Ravl2 is work in progress, implementations maybe incomplete and may change significantly.

 There are still also some files not fully ported, and parts of the cmake templates that are still generic.